 3. Screen Wash

-Screen wash is a year-round essential, particularly in winter when snow and grit can accumulate and obscure your view, making driving extremely dangerous.
+Screen wash is a year-round essential, as dirt can accumulate and obscure your view, making driving extremely dangerous.
 The cleaning agents in screen wash are designed to cut through grime, thus taking care of this problem.

 Checking screen wash level

 Pop the bonnet open and check the screen wash level – the bottle of which will be housed in a tank.
 If necessary, top up the bottle with a quality screen wash additive.
 Alternatively, visit your local garage and pick up some pre-mix, which can be purchased for around the same price as a pack of mince pies.